lugard1/toDo-list/README.md

-# TO DO LIST : STRUCTURE
+# TO DO LIST : Add and Remove
 ## Description
 - To do list is a app project for adding and removing list items.